A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 When comparing withdrawal frequency, the gap between payouts matters.
 Lucid Trading requires 5 profitable trading days between each withdrawal — at 20 trading days per month, that works out to roughly 4 payouts per month.
 Take Profit Trader has no minimum profitable days requirement between withdrawals.

-Take Profit Trader requires clearing a buffer zone before your first payout — you must earn above your starting balance plus the drawdown amount before any withdrawal is allowed. has no buffer requirement, meaning payouts are available from day one.
+Take Profit Trader requires clearing a buffer zone before your first payout — you must earn above your starting balance plus the drawdown amount before any withdrawal is allowed.
+Lucid Trading has no buffer requirement, meaning payouts are available from day one.

 Starting at $100 · One-time fee (no subscription)